-This BLOG On How Do Charge Offs Affect Mortgage Approval Process Was UPDATED On January 15th, 2018
+This BLOG On Charge Offs And Collection Accounts Mortgage Guidelines Was UPDATED On September 21st, 2018

 Charge off are debts that a creditor has tried collecting by consumers and eventually deemed it an uncollectible debt and has charged it off on their books.

 - Credit Card companies and other revolving debt creditors normally charge off a debt after 120 days

 - Charged Off Accounts has a balance stated on consumer credit report

 - It may have the verbiage charge off account and/or profit and loss